 It will help reduce stress because it’s good for your health and well-being.
 You only live once; so live your life as they say.
-Work-life balance involves juggling work, family, relationships; to be able to balance them.
+Work-life balance involves juggling work, family, and relationships; to be able to balance them.

 Having a plan is very important.
 It might be hard finding time to plan due to work and other commitments.
-Deciding what to do is one thing practising it is another.
+Deciding what to do is one thing practicing it is another.
 But first, you need to plan on how to make this work.
 You can start by jotting down things you can do and when to do them.

 Create a Workable Routine

 Don’t rush into a routine.
 Take it a step at a time and create a simple one for yourself.
 We all need to be realistic when it comes to creating a routine.
 Try as much as possible to start simple; make it easy for you because you don’t want to start something you can’t finish.
 Try not to push yourself too hard because you wouldn’t want to be stressed out because you’re overdoing it.
-The essence of practising self-care is for your physical and mental well being.
+The essence of practicing self-care is for your physical and mental well-being.

 Be Flexible and Adaptable

-You have to be receptive to change, go out of your comfort zone.
+You have to be receptive to change and go out of your comfort zone.
 Try something new and different.
 If you’re used to going out every weekend and for some reason, you’re not able to go due to unforeseen circumstances you should be able to find something interesting to do at home regardless.
-Find something interesting to do at home, go with the flow.
+Find something interesting to do at home, and go with the flow.
 When life throws you a lemon, make lemonade and drink it (don’t forget to add ice, thanks).

-Here, some self-care ideas
+Here, are some self-care ideas